Capture user feedback on LLM responses

 #### Next Steps

-Great job!
-You've implemented a structured feedback loop for your FAQ bot, ensuring continuous learning and response improvement.
+A structured feedback loop is now in place for the FAQ bot, ensuring continuous learning and response improvement.
 To take it further:

 * **Integrate interaction tracking**: Link front-end actions (copied, saved, deleted, shared) to feedback logging, allowing the bot to learn without requiring explicit user input.

-By embedding feedback directly into user interactions, you create a **frictionless improvement cycle**, making your FAQ bot more adaptive and user-friendly.
+Embedding feedback directly into user interactions creates a **frictionless improvement cycle**, making the FAQ bot more adaptive and user-friendly.

-For more resources and advanced features, visit the Orq Documentation.
+For more resources and advanced features, visit the **Orq.ai** documentation.